konKeramaris/series-airdate-updater/README.md

 # series-airtime-updater

 # Todo
-* add parametrs on getIds for series filename and lambda function
-* Cluodformation for Lambda and SES
+* Cloudformation for Cloudwatch Events

 ## How to deploy (SAM)